Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

 3. Highlight the URL provided or click the button to copy the URL.
 4. Open your terminal.
 5. Navigate to the working directory where the cloned repository will be placed.
-6. In the comman line type `git clone` and then paste the URL (copied in Step 3) immediately after.
+6. In the command line type `git clone` and then paste the URL (copied in Step 3) immediately after.
   `git clone https://github.com/MichaelpHann/IFD-Milestone-Project.git`
 7. Press **Enter**.
 Your local clone will be created.